Table Of Contents

 Location: Ho Quyen is located on the south bank of the Perfume River and 4km from the Hue Citadel.

-Ho Quyen was the arena where duels between elephants and tigers were arranged for the entertainment of the Emperor, the royal family and mandarins.
-In the old time, the duels Ho Quyen were held once a year.
+Ho Quyen was the arena where duels between elephants and tigers were arranged for the entertainment of the Emperor, the royal family, and mandarins.
+In the old times, the duels Ho Quyen were held once a year.
 The last one was organized here in 1904 in the reign of Thanh Thai.

-Ho Quyen is a unique architectural work rarely found in South East Asia.
-Though it is not as huge as the arenas of the Emperor Romance but it still bears an outstanding figure and creates a martial and imposing atmosphere.
+Ho Quyen is a unique architectural work rarely found in Southeast Asia.
+Though it is not as huge as the arenas of the Emperor Romance, it still bears an outstanding figure and creates a martial and imposing atmosphere.

 Tu Dam Pagoda